etiennebr/stars/abstract.md

 address non-raster time series, rasters time series with multiple attributes, or rasters with mixed type attributes.
-This project will not only deal with these cases, but also extend the "in memory or on disk" model to that where the data are held remotely in cloud storage, which is a more feasible option e.g. for satellite data collected Today.
+This project will not only deal with these cases, but also extend the "in memory or on disk" model to where the data are held remotely in cloud storage, which is a more feasible option e.g. for satellite data collected today.
 We will implement pipe-based workflows that are developed and tested on samples before they are evaluated for complete datasets, and discuss the challenges of visualiasation and storage in such workflows.
 This is work in progress, and the talk